Courses

 • Credits: 2

-• Course Director: Dr. Li-Na Wei, Dr. Michael Raleigh
+• Course Directors: Dr. Li-Na Wei, Dr. Michael Raleigh

 • Prerequisites: College-level biology (biochemistry or physiology recommended)